To get started using Algolia in your Magento installation, follow the steps in this video or on the page below.

 To configure the Magento extension, you will need the following Algolia credentials:

-These credentials can be found on the Algolia Dashboard, on the API Keys page from the menu.
+You can find these credentials on the Algolia Dashboard, on the API Keys page from the menu.

 In the administration section of your Magento project, navigate to Stores > Configuration > Algolia Search and fill in the form in the Credentials & Setup tab with all the information required.